tapp-ai/open-source/packages/vitepress-plugin-previews/README.md

 By default, previews only consist of files defined within code groups.
 However, you may want to base previews off of a template and only overwrite relevant files.

-Templates are directories within `.vitepress/.previews/templates`, and they can be referenced in two places.
+Templates are stored as directories within `.vitepress/.previews/templates`, and they can be referenced in two places.

 ### Default template